Bloomington, Indiana: Bicycling

 Bloomington is a gold-rated bicycle-friendly community by the League of American Bicyclists.
 There are several significant bike trails in and around the city, most notably the B-Line Trail which runs north to south for almost four miles through the core of Downtown Bloomington and south through Switchyard Park.
 An east to west version has also recently been completed along the 7th street corridor.

 Bloomington and Indiana University briefly ran a dockless bikeshare program called Pace, launched in June 2018.
 The program was cancelled after less than a year.

 Highways

 Bloomington, for many years was one of the largest cities without an interstate or freeway.
 However, interstate access finally occurred in December 2015 when the Interstate 69 expansion between Evansville and Indianapolis was completed to Bloomington.

-The upgrading of SR 37 from a 4 Lane Highway to Interstate standards for the next section of I-69 between Bloomington and Martinsville was originally scheduled for completion in August 2016.
-As of November 2018, the construction was substantially complete.
-The last section between Martinsville and Indianapolis is scheduled for completion in 2024.
+SR 37 used to be the main highway through Bloomington running as a four-lane expressway on the westside of the city.
+However, after the completion of I-69 throughout the state in August 2024, SR 37 now ends on the southside of Bloomington at an interchange with the interstate.

 State Road 45 (SR 45) and State Road 46 (SR 46) run through Bloomington together on a four-lane highway known as the "bypass".

 State Road 48 (SR 48) starts as a four-lane highway on the city's west side before narrowing to two-lanes at Oard Rd outside the city limits.

+State Road 446 (SR 446) runs as a minor state highway from Bloomington's eastside through Lake Monroe and the Hoosier National Forest.